Braidwood, Illinois

 Braidwood is a city in Will and Grundy counties, Illinois, United States, approximately 53 mi southwest of Chicago and 18 mi south of Joliet.
-The population was 6,191 at the 2010 census.
+As of the 2020 census, Braidwood had a population of 6,194.

-The Braidwood Nuclear Generating Station, a nuclear power plant owned by Exelon Corporation, is also located in the area (although the plant's address is actually in the nearby town of Braceville).
+The Braidwood Nuclear Generating Station, a nuclear power plant owned by Exelon Corporation, is also located in the area (although the plant's address is actually in the nearby village of Braceville).
 The station is one of the major employers in the area and provides a significant portion of the electricity used in the Chicago area.
 The plant has been the subject of controversy concerning a series of leaks since 2007.